 Our fees are determined and posted to our website each year.
 Our fees subsidize the cost of the program.
 Our biggest cost is transportation.
-For example, busing to any game played at another school costs around \$275.00.
-When you consider that we travel eight times during league play for volleyball and basketball, the travel alone is over \$1000 for each sport.
-After you add in the fee for referees and other costs, extracurricular sports become quite costly.
+For example, busing to any game played at another school costs an average of \$250.00.
+When you consider that we travel eight times during league play for volleyball and basketball, the travel alone is \$1000 for each sport, and this does not include playoffs or tournaments.
+After you add in the fee for referees and other costs, extracurricular sports become quite costly for the school..